nakimoto/nakimoto/README.md

 ### Hello!
 I'm Nanami!👋

-🚀 Software Engineer with 5+ Years of Experience

-My background is in cloud computing, supercomputing, software and system architecture, automation, and site reliability.
+I'm a Software Engineer with a background in cloud computing, supercomputing, software and system architecture, automation, and site reliability.
 Throughout my career, I've worked with a wide range of technologies, such as Java, Python, C, C++, Kubernetes, Docker, Airflow, Kafka, AWS, Git, Linux, SQL, and more.

 Outside of work, I'm a strong advocate for open-source development and actively contribute to projects that benefit the developer community.
 During my free time, I like to learn new things and work on personal projects.